tgc-bot/FourAcesContracts/Membership.md

 responsibilities and wages of their Division and their Division’s staff.

-Additionally, henceforth, a Council is established that consists of the Division Heads of all Ministries, and the Owner.
+Additionally, henceforth, a Council is established that consists of the Division Heads of all Ministries.
 This Council will have the authority to make decisions that span numerous departments’ authorities, or that would impact the entirety of the Casino as a whole or a decision that would be outside the purview of any singular department, or in any instance where the Casino’s chip pot is involved.
 The Council’s decision SHALL override any decision of a Division.
 The Council MAY be required to have an input prior to any Division’s decision (for example, issuing or changing the values of MOL loans)

 ## I: General Terms of Play